StefanBuchman/aws-appsync-chat-workshop/README.md

 ## Introduction

 This is a Starter React Progressive Web Application (PWA) that uses AWS AppSync to implement offline and real-time capabilities in a chat application with AI/ML features such as image recognition, text-to-speech, language translation, sentiment analysis as well as conversational chatbots developed as part of the re:Invent session [Bridging the Gap Between Real Time/Offline and AI/ML Capabilities in Modern Serverless Apps](https://www.youtube.com/watch?v=0H5F0PI2-SU).
 In the chat app, users can search for users and messages, have conversations with other users, upload images and exchange messages.

+### Architecture

+![ChatQL Overview](/media/ChatQLv2.png)

 The application demonstrates GraphQL Mutations, Queries and Subscriptions with AWS AppSync integrating with other AWS Services:

-![ChatQL Overview](/media/ChatQLv2.png)

-- Amazon Cognito for user management as well as AuthN/Z
+- Amazon Cognito for user management as well as Authentication and Authorisation (*AuthN/Z*)
-- Amazon DynamoDB with 4x NoSQL Data Sources (Users, Messages, Conversations, ConvoLink)
+- Amazon DynamoDB with multiple data sources (Users, Messages, Conversations, ConvoLink)
-- Amazon Elasticsearch Data Source for full text search on messages and users
+- Amazon Elasticsearch data source for full text search on messages and users
+- Amazon S3 for Media Storage
-- AWS Lambda as a Serverless Data Source connecting to AI Services
+- AWS Lambda as a Serverless integration layer for connecting to AI Services
   - Amazon Comprehend for sentiment and entity analysis as well as language detection
   - Amazon Rekognition for object, scene and celebrity detection on images
   - Amazon Lex for conversational chatbots
   - Amazon Polly for text-to-speech on messages
   - Amazon Translate for language translation
-- Amazon S3 for Media Storage

-You can use this for learning purposes or adapt either the application or the GraphQL Schema to meet your needs.

 ## Getting Started